zhuyangfei/doc/base/cplusplus/resourcesManage.md

 void func(widget& w)
 {
     g();
-    use(w);
+    use(w);         // error w is destroyed.
 }

 void g()
 {
-    g_p = ...;    // if this was the last shared_ptr to the widget, destorys the widget
+    g_p = ...;    // if this was the last shared_ptr to the widget, destroys the widget
 }

 void my_code()
 {
-    // bad, the widget will be destoryed, when call g();
+    // bad, the widget will be destroyed, when call g();
     // so error happens when the use() was called. func(*g_p);

-    // bad the widget is destoryed.
+    // bad the widget is destroyed.
     g_p->func2();
 }